 b) An exponential sweep sine signal is played over each of the N+1 loudspeakers of the loudspeaker array.

-c) The impulse response at the geometric center of the loudspeaker array is measured for each loudspeaker position.
+c) The impulse response at the geometric center of the loudspeaker array pt is measured for each loudspeaker position.

 d) The magnitude spectrum of the reference sound pressure, P(f), is calculated for the 1/12th octave intervals as given by the R40 series of preferred numbers in [6].